 Many of us hear all the time that we should limit the amount of sugar we consume.
 But have you ever wondered why sugar is so bad for you, and what it really means when people talk about sugar being inflammatory?
-This article addresses all these important questions and will hopefully help you understand why too much sugar can wreak havoc on our bodies.
+This article addresses the important question of does sugar cause inflammation and hopefully help you understand why too much sugar can wreak havoc on our bodies.

 First of all, it is important to understand that neither sugar nor inflammation are necessarily “bad.”
 In fact, our bodies need both to survive.
 Sugar is a crucial energy source for our cells.
 And inflammation is a defense mechanism our body uses to promote healing.
 When you have a cut or even a more serious injury, inflammation is the body’s immune response, meant to heal the site of injury or infection.